hoytpr/Lacto_genome/checkm.md

 # Validation of Lactococcus lactis PrHT3 Species

-The `CheckM` sfware was downloaded from  [the CheckM website](https://ecogenomics.github.io/CheckM/).
+The `CheckM` software was downloaded from  [the CheckM website](https://ecogenomics.github.io/CheckM/).
 It was installed using the `conda` method as described on the [CheckM website](https://github.com/Ecogenomics/CheckM/wiki/Installation#how-to-install-checkm) onto the ["Pete" high performance computer at
 Oklahoma State University](https://hpcc.okstate.edu/)

-To ascertain the validity of the Lactococcus lactis strain designation the final L.lactic PrHT3 contigs (with and without plasmid sequences included) were compared to the built-in set of lineage-specific taxon markers required for the CheckM software downloaded from [https://data.ace.uq.edu.au/public/CheckM_databases/](https://data.ace.uq.edu.au/public/CheckM_databases/) and compared to other known Lactococcus lactis genomes from the NCBI RefSeq database.
-The known L. lactis genomes included both "complete" and incomplete genomes.
-They were:
+To ascertain the validity of the Lactococcus lactis strain designation the final L. lactis PrHT3 contigs (with and without plasmid sequences included) were compared to the built-in set of lineage-specific taxon markers required for the CheckM software downloaded from [https://data.ace.uq.edu.au/public/CheckM_databases/](https://data.ace.uq.edu.au/public/CheckM_databases/) and compared to other known Lactococcus lactis genomes from the NCBI RefSeq database including both "complete" and incomplete genomes.
+The NCBI genomes insured that Lactococcus lactis makers were well represented to CheckM.
+The files used were:
 - GCF_000478255.1_ASM47825v2_genomic.fna
 - GCF_004194355.1_ASM419435v1_genomic.fna
 - GCF_016028835.1_ASM1602883v1_genomic.fna